-My options are limited, but it appears I do have another option: taking an inhalable insulin called Afressa.
+I have no insulin options.
+I even tried an inhalable insulin called Afrezza, which caused multiple asthma attacks, where I had severe difficulty breathing.
+If you want to try this insulin, it may be a challenge.
 My insurance company denied the prescription, twice, probably because it’s double the price of injectable insulin.
 I got the Department of Managed Care involved from the health and human services agency.
 After reviewing my file, the Department of Managed Care overrode the insurance’s denial.
-My insurance company was forced to authorize the new medication, which was out of stock at the pharmacy (it was probably never in-stock since very few people take Afressa).
-I’ve only taken Afressa for one day and it’s really scary to be taking medication and eating carbs again.
-I’ll create a second post to let you know what I think of this inhalable insulin in the near future.
+My insurance company was forced to authorize the new medication, which was out of stock at the pharmacy (it was probably never in-stock since very few people take Afrezza).

 Can type-1 diabetics manage blood sugar without insulin?

 It’s true that some diabetics, whether they are Type-1, Type-1.5, Type-2, or Type-3 (in pregnant women), can manage diabetes with diet and exercise without medication, but not everyone can.